Metadata and data models

 Use the Web API with metadata

-Use the Organization service with Dynamics 365 for Customer Engagement apps metadata
+Use the Organization service with Dynamics 365 Customer Engagement (on-premises) metadata

-Extend Dynamics 365 for Customer Engagement apps on the server
+Extend Dynamics 365 Customer Engagement (on-premises) on the server

-Extend Dynamics 365 for Customer Engagement apps on the client
+Extend Dynamics 365 Customer Engagement (on-premises) on the client

 Package and distribute extensions using solutions